 Guide to taxes required when buying a house in Spain

-Have you been renting house for a long time and want to have your own home in Spain?
-Do you want to seize the opportunity and buy a house during the pandemic?
-This article today will inform you with all the taxes you need to consider when buying a house in Spain.
+Have you been renting a house for a long time and want to have your own home in Spain?
+Do you want to seize the opportunity and buy a house now before prices continue to rise?
+This article today will inform you of all the taxes you need to consider when buying a house in Spain.

 1. Taxes needed to be paid at House Buying Stage